Quality Issues page#

 Codacy will no longer analyze that file on your repository, so be sure that you're no longer interested in identifying any type of issues on that file.
 To remove an ignored file use the Ignored Files tab in your repository settings.

-To see the list of ignored issues, click Current Issues and select Ignored Issues.
+To see the list of ignored issues, click the Ignored tab.

 Did this page help you?